zabetak/calcite-tutorial/README.md

 To run queries over the data in Lucene, you can use one of the available query processors:

 * `SIMPLE` processor, which uses exclusively one Calcite convention
-* `ADVANCED` processor, which uses two conventions opening the road for complex integration and
+* `ADVANCED` processor, which uses two conventions, demonstrates the basis for creating a federated query engine over different backends.
+* `PUSHDOWN` processor, builds upon the `ADVANCED` processor, and outlines how to implement rules to perform some common optimizations such as pushing filters to the underlying engine.

     java -cp target/calcite-tutorial-1.0-SNAPSHOT-jar-with-dependencies.jar com.github.zabetak.calcite.tutorial.LuceneExampleRunner SIMPLE queries/tpch/Q0.sql
     java -cp target/calcite-tutorial-1.0-SNAPSHOT-jar-with-dependencies.jar com.github.zabetak.calcite.tutorial.LuceneExampleRunner ADVANCED queries/tpch/Q0.sql
+    java -cp target/calcite-tutorial-1.0-SNAPSHOT-jar-with-dependencies.jar com.github.zabetak.calcite.tutorial.LuceneExampleRunner PUSHDOWN queries/tpch/Q0.sql

 You can use one of the predefined queries under `queries/tpch` directory or create a new file and write your own.